LuizZak/GPEngine/README.md

 ### Serialization

-(this optional feature is available under `pod 'GPEngine/Serialization'`)
+(this optional feature is available under `pod 'GPEngine/Serialization'`.
+At this point this is unsupported in SPM due to compatibility issues with SwiftyJSON's SPM package.)

 You can use the GameSerializer class to serialize an entity or entire spaces (along with subspaces/entities/components).